 Hope this helps some of you… If you use any of this, let me know how it works out for you!

-The Taking control of your Calendars: Part 2 by Chris Betcher, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Taking control of your Calendars: Part 2 by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.